Ann-Margret

-Ann-Margret Olsson (born April 28, 1941) is a Swedish-American actress, singer, and dancer.
-As an actress and singer, she is credited as Ann-Margret.

-She is known for her roles in Pocketful of Miracles (1961), State Fair (1962), Bye Bye Birdie (1963), Viva Las Vegas (1964), The Cincinnati Kid (1965), Carnal Knowledge (1971), The Train Robbers (1973), Tommy (1975), Magic (1978), The Villain (1979), The Return of the Soldier (1982), Who Will Love My Children?
-(1983), 52 Pick-Up (1986), Newsies (1992), Grumpy Old Men (1993), Grumpier Old Men (1995), Any Given Sunday (1999), Taxi (2004), The Break-Up (2006) and Going in Style (2017).
-She has won five Golden Globe Awards and been nominated for two Academy Awards, two Grammy Awards, a Screen Actors Guild Award, and six Emmy Awards.
-In 2010, she won an Emmy for her guest appearance on Law & Order: Special Victims Unit.
+Ann-Margret Olsson (born April 28, 1941), credited as Ann-Margret, is an American actress and singer with a career spanning seven decades.
+Her many screen roles include Pocketful of Miracles (1961), State Fair (1962), Bye Bye Birdie (1963), Viva Las Vegas (1964), Carnal Knowledge (1971), The Train Robbers (1973), Tommy (1975), The Return of the Soldier (1982), 52 Pick-Up (1986), Newsies (1992), Grumpy Old Men (1993), Any Given Sunday (1999), Taxi (2004), and Going in Style (2017).
+Her accolades include five Golden Globe Awards and an Emmy Award in addition to two Academy Award nominations and two Grammy nominations.

-Her singing and acting careers span six decades, starting in 1961.
-Initially, she was billed as a female version of Elvis Presley.
-She has a sultry, vibrant contralto voice.
-She had a Top 20 hit song in 1961 and a charting album in 1964, and she scored a disco hit in 1979.
-She recorded a critically acclaimed gospel album in 2001 and an album of Christmas songs in 2004.
+Gaining popularity in 1961 as a singer with a sultry, vibrant contralto voice, Ann-Margret quickly rose to Hollywood stardom.
+She released Born to be Wild, her first classic-rock album, in 2023.

 Early life

-Ann-Margret Olsson was born in Valsjöbyn, Jämtland County, Sweden, the daughter of Anna Regina (née Aronsson) and Carl Gustav Olsson, a native of Örnsköldsvik.
+Ann-Margret Olsson was born on 28 April 1941, in Valsjöbyn, Krokom Municipality, Jämtland County, Sweden, to Anna Regina (née Aronsson) and Carl Gustav Olsson, a native of Örnsköldsvik.
 She described Valsjöbyn as a small town of "lumberjacks and farmers high up near the Arctic Circle".
-Her father had immigrated to the USA but returned to Sweden in 1937 and married Anna Aronsson.
+Her father had emigrated to the United States, but returned to Sweden in 1937 and married Anna Aronsson.
 After Ann-Margret's birth, Gustav wanted to emigrate again with the family.

-His wife hesitated and Gustav emigrated alone but was joined by his wife and daughter in 1946.
-Ann-Margaret has been a U.S. citizen since 1949.
+After World War II, his wife hesitated and Gustav emigrated alone, but was joined by his wife and daughter in 1946.
+In 1949, Ann-Margret became a naturalized American citizen.

-Ann-Margret took her first dance lessons at the Marjorie Young School of Dance, showing natural ability from the start, easily mimicking all the steps.
+Ann-Margret took her first dance lessons at the Marjorie Young School of Dance.
+She showed natural ability from the start, easily mimicking all the steps.
 Her parents were supportive, and her mother made all of her costumes by hand.
 To support the family, Ann-Margret's mother became a funeral parlor receptionist after her husband suffered a severe injury on his job.
 While a teenager, Ann-Margret appeared on the Morris B. Sachs Amateur Hour, Don McNeill's Breakfast Club, and Ted Mack's Amateur Hour.

-She attended New Trier High School in Winnetka, Illinois, and continued to star in theater.
+She continued to star in theater as she attended New Trier High School in Winnetka, Illinois.
+(Two fellow movie stars, Charlton Heston and Rock Hudson, had graduated from the school many years earlier.)

-She was part of a group known as the Suttletones, which went to the Dunes in Las Vegas, which also headlined Tony Bennett and Al Hirt at that time.
-George Burns heard of her performance, and she auditioned for his annual holiday show, in which she and Burns performed a softshoe routine.
-Variety proclaimed that "George Burns has a gold mine in Ann-Margret ... she has a definite style of her own, which can easily guide her to star status".
+She was part of a group known as the Suttletones, which went to the Dunes hotel and casino in Las Vegas.
+The Dunes also headlined Tony Bennett and Al Hirt at the time.
+George Burns heard of her performance, and she auditioned for his annual holiday show, for which she and Burns performed a softshoe routine.
+Variety proclaimed that "George Burns has a gold mine in Ann-Margret... she has a definite style of her own, which can easily guide her to star status".

+Ann-Margret said she dropped her last name before moving out to California because when you are an entertainer, "mean things" can be written about you and she did not want her parents to be hurt by anything written about her.